 Visual representations of these unknown forces were therefore made to form the basis of contact and communication with them.
 This was how carved images and shrines came into being.
 Establishing harmony and good relationship with these Igbo sculptures does not in any way deprive the people their own respect from the spirit force.
-This is what informed the saying that, "Arusi wakaria anya, a gwa ya osisi e jiri pia ya".
-This means that when a deity over stretches its boundary, the wood out of which it was produced or made, will be revealed to it".
+This is what informed the saying that, "Arusi wakaria anya, agwa ya osisi ejiri pia ya".
+Which means when a deity over stretches its boundary, the wood which it was been produced or made of will be revealed to it".